 Climate change temporalities: Narratives, representations and practices

-A conference on humanistic approaches to climate change
+A digital conference on humanistic approaches to climate change

 When we think about climate change, what first springs to mind is probably carbon emissions, extreme weather, draughts, floods, and melting icebergs.
 But climate change is just as much about time and timescales, pace and acceleration: Climate scientists incorporate lessons from the geological past in modeling possible future climates, politicians are coping with questions of how to make future societies resilient, and environmentalists are calling for immediate action.